johnfedoruk/bangular/aio/tools/examples/README.md

 ### Boilerplate files

-Inside `/aio/tools/examples/shared/boilerplate` you will see all the common boilerplate you can find in any Angular application using System.js.
+Inside `/aio/tools/examples/shared/boilerplate` you will see all the common boilerplate you can find in any Bangular application using System.js.
 This is the boilerplate that will be carried to each example.

 Among these files, there are a few special ones:

 * **src/systemjs.config.js** - This is the configuration of System.js used to run the example locally.
 * **src/systemjs.config.web.js** - This configuration replaces the previous one on Stackblitz.
-* **src/systemjs.config.web.build.js** - Same as the previous one but for using angular's `-builds` versions.
+* **src/systemjs.config.web.build.js** - Same as the previous one but for using bangular's `-builds` versions.
-* **src/systemjs-angular-loader.js** - It is a System.js plugin that removes the need of `moduleId`.
+* **src/systemjs-bangular-loader.js** - It is a System.js plugin that removes the need of `moduleId`.
 * **package.json** - This package.json only contains scripts, no dependencies.
 It contains the
   different tasks needed to run any example.
 Doesn't matter if CLI, System.js or Webpack.
 * **stackblitz.json** - This file is used by the Stackblitz tool to generate a stackblitz for an example.
 This